 Plain English Breakdown

-The bill did not pass in its session.
+The bill did not pass and therefore has no legal effect.

 Cash Payment for Government Entities

-The bill requires government entities to accept cash as payment and prohibits them from charging extra fees for accepting cash.
+The bill requires government entities to accept cash as a form of payment and prohibits them from charging extra fees for accepting cash payments.

 What This Bill Does

-- Requires all government entities to accept cash payments for any in-person transactions involving fees, fines, taxes, or charges.
+- Requires all government entities in Wyoming to accept cash for any in-person transaction involving fees, fines, taxes, or charges.

 - Prohibits government entities from adding extra fees just because someone pays with cash.